Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 25

-“We have often seen him at dawn, (him = the poet himself.
+"Oft have we seen him at the peep of dawn (him = the poet himself.
 The poet visualizes that he is dead and old country fellow is talking about him)

 Brushing with hasty steps the dews away